jbsimple/simple-patches/readme.md

   - Added in a more aggresive silulator cooldown for tabs that aren't visible.
   - Temporary because there's a good chance this feature gets reversed or changed, in which case it will be removed.

-#### Patches:
+#### Global Patches:
+- When the user is clocked into the Pictures task, an extra button and window is added for bulk location updates.
+  - Textarea to drop a list of SKUs or SIDs to be updated; comma, space or new line separated is accepted.
+  - Progress bar to see how much is done.
+  - Printout for success and failiures.
-- On all pages; CSS fix to correct spacing issues in header.
+- CSS fix to correct spacing issues in header.
-- On all pages; CSS fix to get rid of light mode logo.
+- CSS fix to get rid of light mode logo.
-- On all pages; CSS fix (that I shouldn't have to do) to fix page height issues not filling the full background.
+- CSS fix (that I shouldn't have to do) to fix page height issues not filling the full background.
-- On all pages; CSS fixes to alter some colors for better dark mode enhancement.
+- CSS fixes to alter some colors for better dark mode enhancement.
-- On all pages; Added new button to quickly clock out and record time at the same time.
+- Added new button to quickly clock out and record time at the same time.
   - The activity name mirrors the clock task.
   - Field to input notes.
   - Hijacks existing modal layout for data entry (with animations).
-- On all pages; CSS additions to header and clock buttons to handle the additional buttons.
+- CSS additions to header and clock buttons to handle the additional buttons.
-- On all pages; Added details and CSS modifications to product modal:
+- Added details and CSS modifications to product modal:
   - Added a label for the product to print the created date.
   - Added a label for the product to print the status, color-coded.
   - Added a label for the product displaying the number of pictures on the product.